-If the area is wide enough, plan to turn the helicopter around and hover straight forward.
+3. Determine the hover plan.
+If the area is wide enough, plan your hovering straight forward after turning the helicopter around.
 Hover rearward only when the helicopter cannot be turned around.
-Sideward hovering is limited to only that distance necessary to afford proper clearance to complete a turn.
+Hovering sideward is limited to only that distance necessary to afford proper clearance to complete a turn.